cosmic-plus/js-trezor-wallet/README.md

 **Beta Release**

-This is a beta release that is made public for testing purpose.
+This is a beta release that is made public for testing purposes.
 While the library is stable & secure, several issues are still being worked out with Trezor teams.